Margaret Hamilton (software engineer): Legacy

-Anthony Oettinger, Barry Boehm, and Hamilton have been credited with naming the discipline of "software engineering".
+Hamilton has been credited with naming the discipline of "software engineering".
 Hamilton details how she came to make up the term "software engineering":

-When Hamilton started using the term "software engineering" during the early Apollo missions, software development was not taken seriously compared to other engineering, nor was it regarded as a science.
+When Hamilton started using the term "software engineering" during the early Apollo missions, software development was not taken seriously compared to other engineering disciplines, nor was it regarded as a science.
 Hamilton was concerned with legitimizing software development as an engineering discipline.
 Over time the term "software engineering" gained the same respect as any other technical discipline.
 The IEEE Software September/October 2018 issue celebrates the 50th anniversary of software engineering.
 Hamilton talks about "Errors" and how they influenced her work related to software engineering and how her language, USL, could be used to prevent the majority of "Errors" in a system.
+With USL, rather than continuing to test for errors, her program was designed to keep most errors out of the system from the beginning.
+USL was created after her knowledge and experience from the Apollo mission, in which she determined a mathematical theory for systems and software.
+This method was then, and still is, highly impactful to the field of software engineering.
 Writing in Wired, Robert McMillan noted: "At MIT she assisted in the creation of the core principles in computer programming as she worked with her colleagues in writing code for the world's first portable computer".
 Hamilton's innovations go beyond the feats of playing an important role in getting humans to the Moon.
 According to Wired's Karen Tegan Padir: "She, along with that other early programming pioneer, COBOL inventor Grace Hopper, also deserve tremendous credit for helping to open the door for more women to enter and succeed in STEM fields like software."

+Tributes

+In 2017, a "Women of NASA" LEGO set went on sale featuring minifigures of Hamilton, Mae Jemison, Sally Ride, and Nancy Grace Roman.
+The set was initially proposed by Maia Weinstock as a tribute to the women's contributions to NASA history, and Hamilton's section of the set features a recreation of her famous 1969 photo posing with a stack of her software listings.

-In 2019, to celebrate 50 years to the Apollo landing, Google decided to make a tribute to Hamilton.
-The mirrors at the Ivanpah plant were configured to create a picture of Hamilton and the Apollo 11 by moonlight.
+In 2019, to celebrate 50 years after the Apollo landing, Google decided to make a tribute to Hamilton.
+The mirrors at the Ivanpah Solar Power Facility were configured to create a picture of Hamilton and the Apollo 11 by moonlight.

+Margo Madison, a fictional NASA engineer in the alternate history series For All Mankind, was inspired by Hamilton.